Antiquing in Sonoma County 2-Day Itinerary

 This completes your antiquing tour, just in time to appreciate the beauty and bounty of Bodega Bay and the Pacific Ocean.

 If you want to stretch your legs, Bodega Head offers great bluff-top trails, and the possibility of spotting seals or whales in the water.
-Dining options vary from clam chowder and crab sandwiches outdoors at the Spud Point Crab Company (1910 Westshore Road, Bodega Bay, 707-875-9472) to the casual atmosphere and nationally acclaimed cuisine at the Terrapin Creek Café (1580 Eastshore Road, Bodega Bay, 707-875-2700); for more options, check our listings of Sonoma County Restaurants and click on Bodega Bay.
+Dining options vary from clam chowder and crab sandwiches outdoors at Spud Point Crab Company to the casual atmosphere and nationally acclaimed cuisine at Terrapin Creek Café; for more options, check our listings of Sonoma County Restaurants and click on Bodega Bay.

 Of course, there are many other options for antiquing throughout Sonoma County.

 In the south, the town of Petaluma boasts a number of antique galleries, and twice a year (spring and fall) hosts the renowned Petaluma Antique Faire, when the historic downtown center transforms into an antique marketplace.

 In northern Sonoma County, the town of Healdsburg also offers a multitude of antique shops and collectives, including Mill Street Antiques and Modern Antiquarium.
-And the Healdsburg Museum and Historical Society hosts the Healdsburg Antiques and Arts Fair twice a year in the town’s central plaza.
+And the Healdsburg Museum and Historical Society hosts the Healdsburg Antiques and Arts Fair in the town’s central plaza.

 For even more antiquing options, check our Sonoma County Shopping Directory.